 #9 Taste Cheese in Tillamook, OR

-Devouring the delicious cheese, however, is the real reason to visit.
-The cheese curds are a must – but other dishes (like grilled cheese and mac-and-cheese) are tasty, too.
-Just be sure to leave room for the Tillamook Cheese Factory ice cream (the Chocolate Peanut Butter is out of this world!).
+Just be sure to leave room for the Tillamook Cheese Factory ice cream.
+The Chocolate Peanut Butter is out of this world!

-More Fun in Oregon in Tillamook
+More Fun in Tillamook

 Where To Stay: The Shilo Inn offers comfortable accommodation – and it is conveniently situated between the Tillamook Creamery and downtown.